 Introduction to Ansible Register

 Ansible register is a way to capture the output from task execution and store it in a variable.
-This is an important feature, as this output is different for each remote host, and the basis on that we can use conditions loops to do some other tasks.
+This is an important feature, as this output is different for each remote host, and the basis on that, we can use conditions loops to do some other tasks.
 Also, each register value is valid throughout the playbook execution.
-So, we can make use of set_fact to manipulate the data and provide input to other tasks accordingly.
-In this article we will learn and see examples of using register in different scenarios.
+So, we can use set_fact to manipulate the data and provide input to other tasks accordingly.
+In this article, we will learn and see examples of using registers in different scenarios.
 We will also see how only a piece of information in the registered variable can be used.

 Ansible Register

 For any task output, which we register in a variable, it is stored in a pre-defined format in JSON.
-For different tasks we will get different output and it is stored in the way it is defined in ansible documentation.
-When we see the output we will see the values as per ansible documentation and some fields which will be shown in each output like changed.
+We will get different outputs for different tasks, which are stored as defined in Ansible documentation.
+When we see the output, we will see the values as per Ansible documentation, and some fields are shown in each output like changed.

 How does Ansible Register work?

-These are the variables in which the output of your task will be stored on the Ansible Control Server.
-In simple words, when you want to run a command on a remote computer and then store the output in a variable and use a piece of information from the output, later in your plays.
+You will store the output of your task in these variables on the Ansible Control Server.
+In simple words, when you want to run a command on a remote computer, store the output in a variable, and use a piece of information from the output later in your plays.
 This kind of usage is possible by registered variables.
-It is somehow like the system Facts which are discovered and fetched by setup module.
-Here whatever command you run its output will be saved in JSON format and then you use that information the same as you used facts.
+This functionality is similar to the system Facts, which the setup module discovers and fetches.
+In this case, you save the output of any command you run in JSON format and then utilize that information like facts.

-For another reference for a playbook with content like below:
+For another reference for a playbook with content like the below:

 - hosts: host-one tasks: name: check HTTP status command: service httpd status register: output_var